icoolqin/desktop_switcher/README.md

 - Add to Startup: Automatically start Desktop Switcher when you log in to Windows.
 - Donate: Support the development of Desktop Switcher.
 - Exit: Close the application.

+### Notes
+Applicable only to Windows 11 or later; Windows 10 may also work.

 # please donate / 请打赏作者